HL7NZ/nhi/input/pagecontent/addPatient.md

 1. The user initiates creating a new Patient in the integrating application
 2. The integrating application sends an HTTP POST request (a FHIR create) containing the Patient details
-3. The request is either:
+3. The request is validated - ALT: Validation failure.
- * Validated (Step 4)
- * ALT: Validation failure.
 OperationOutcome resource returned
-4. A Patient record is created and a Patient ID (NHI number) is issued
+4. A Patient record is created and a Patient ID (nhi-id) is issued
-5. The NHPI FHIR API confirms a successful update – HTTP 200
+5. The NHPI FHIR API confirms a successful update – HTTP 201 Created status code
 6. The integrating application indicates to the user the create has been successful
-7. The integrating application retains the Patient NHI ID for subsequent update requests
+7. The integrating application retains the nhi-id and version number for future requests relating to this record

 #### Rules and errors